Verdagraph/.github/profile/README.md

   </p>
 </div>

-VerdanTech is an open source project seeking to provide tools that make it easier to collaboratively plan, track, optimize, and automate agro-ecological systems at any scale.
+Verdagraph is an open source project seeking to provide tools that make it easier to collaboratively plan, track, optimize, and automate agro-ecological systems at any scale.

 It is best summarized as a fusion between: